How to Prevent Your Car from Rusting and Corroding

 Once rust grabs a hold of a vehicle, it starts to eat away at the surrounding metal.
 Eventually, the rust will grow, making even the smallest rust patch a huge one.
 Rust causes serious cosmetic problems, and depending on where it is located, it can even lead to mechanical issues.

 Once your vehicle starts to rust, the damage will spread rather quickly.
 That is why preventing rust from occurring in the first place is extremely important.
 But how do you prevent rust from happening?
-Here are some simply tips that you can use to help keep your car rust-free, and ensure it looks great – and runs great, too.
+Here are some simply tips that you can use to help keep your car rust-free, and ensure it looks great – and that your ice air ptac nyc runs great, too.

 Wash it Regularly

 A variety of factors can cause rust to develop on your car.
 Salt is one of the biggest culprits of rust formation; however, there are many other corrosive chemicals that are used on roadways that can cause a vehicle to rust.
 Additionally, dirt and debris can damage a vehicle’s paint, which could eventually lead to the formation of rust.

 If your drive in a wet or humid environment, or you live near salt water, it’s particularly important to clean your car regularly in order to prevent the development of rust.
 However, even if you live in a dryer, salt-free climate, washing your car regularly is still important

 Throughout the year, wash your car yourself or take it to a car wash at minimum, once every two weeks.
 During the winter months, when salt is used on roadways, or if you live near salt water, wash your vehicle at least once a week to remove any salt buildup.

 Washing your car regularly will remove salt and other solvents that are notorious for corroding paintwork and causing rust.